Helping to maintain integrity and resolve conflict in PAHO

-Detailed information on each individual resource is included below and a quick-reference chart has been developed to help you identify the most appropriate resource to consult.
+Detailed information on each individual resource is included below and a quick-reference chart (in PDF) has been developed to help you identify the most appropriate resource to consult.

 Yes, you can access the system through multiple entry points and have the freedom to contact the resource you prefer or are more comfortable with.
 Accordingly, you have the choice to contact directly the most appropriate resource, depending on the type of issue raised, or to contact any of the ICMS resources for assistance.
 However, the ICMS resource may refer you, as appropriate, to another ICMS resource to ensure that your individual needs are met.